Applying for a credit card online takes just a few minutes, but you might have to wait a while to find out if you’ve been accepted.

 Lenders can see when rival card companies have rejected you as a customer.
 So, if you’re declined, it’s wise to try to find out why before rushing off and applying for more cards.
 Checking your credit report is the easiest way to do this.
 Something as simple as not being registered on the electoral roll can trigger a rejection.
 Or it could be due to a bigger issue, such as a mistake on your file.

 You can also use free online credit card eligibility tools to determine your likelihood of getting a particular card.
-These tools are useful as they give you an idea of your eligibility without leaving a mark on your credit report – which is not the case with a declined credit card application.
+These tools are useful as they give you an idea of your eligibility without leaving a mark on your credit report – which is not the case when a lender carries out a ‘hard’ credit search when you apply for a credit card.

 Read more…